top of page

 ENTRY REQUIREMENTS

-All stories should be true and drawn from your own personal experience.
-Each entry must be accompanied by a submission form.
+All stories should be true and drawn from your own personal experience or the experience of someone you interview or research.

 AI / PLAGIARISM